 Torres sighed theatrically but nodded his agreement, pulling himself back up to a more alert posture before speaking.
 “Foxtrot Company is one of General Mathis’ pet projects; an Altered Company organized almost exactly the same way the traditional Army companies were set up.
 Instead of three 10-man ‘platoons,’ we’re set up with four 20-man platoons.
 Platoons two, three, and four are intended for long-range engagement and made up entirely of Exemplar and Potent class Altereds, with platoon one being comprised entirely of extreme-survivability Paragon class Altered for closer engagement and screening the other platoons.”

 Jessica’s eyes widened at the description.
 “I was under the impression that standing orders still prohibited deploying Potent class in combat situations.
-They tend to be… fragile compared to Exemplar and Paragon Altered.”
+They tend to be… fragile compared to Exemplars and Paragons.”

 “And what exactly is it that YOU do, Major?”
-The petite woman opted to drop the original issue for now as Torres sounded more than a little sensitive in spite of his attempt at nonchalance during his explanation.
+Jessica opted to drop the original issue for now as Torres sounded more than a little sensitive in spite of his attempt at nonchalance during his explanation.

 “Ah, well, I’m a Nine… Basically I’m you, only less so.”